Suune: Task Management

 Process Leading to a Clear and Accessible Solution

 While the team was using a design system, it wasn’t consistently implemented.
 Through meetings and collaborations, I led the team to unify UI elements across the platform.
-I also ensured the designs were accessible, maintaining WCAG-compliant contrast.
+I also ensured the designs were accessible, maintaining WCAG-compliant contrast ratio.

 Layout Explorations + Iterations